kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 --------------

 ### Q1
-All of the following muscles are usually supplied by the obturator nerve, EXCEPT:
+All of the following muscles are usually *supplied by the obturator nerve*, EXCEPT:

 	A. Pectineus
 	B. Adductor longus
 	C. Gracilis
 	D. Obturator externus
 	E. Adductor brevis
-#### Answer:
+#### Answer: D. Obturator externus - ?

 ### Q2
-Select the correct statement regarding action potentials:
+Select the correct statement regarding *action potentials*:

 	A. The size and shape of the action potential becomes smaller as it spreads across the membrane
-	B. The size and shape of action potentials are the same from one excitable tissue to another
+	B. The size and shape of action potentials are the same from one excitable tissue to another - F
-	C. The accumulation of positive charges due to Na+ influx promotes further depolarisation of the cell membrane
+	C. The accumulation of positive charges due to Na+ influx promotes further depolarisation of the cell membrane - F
 	D. Repolarisation after an action potential is due to inactivation of the postassium channels
 	E. Tetrodotoxin (TTX) is a specific blocker of the potassium channel
-#### Answer:
+#### Answer: D. Repolarisation after an action potential is due to inactivation of the postassium channels - ?

 ### Q3
 Select the correct statement regarding cerebrospinal fluid (CSF):